Gain the pre-eminent qualification for notaries in Australia and New Zealand with Victoria University's Professional Course in Notarial Practice.

 Module 1 - Applied Notarial Practice

 This module aims to provide students with an in depth, practical knowledge of the work of Australian notaries including a detailed understanding of notarial acts in public and private forms and instruction in a notary’s rights, obligations and duties.
 On completion of the module, students will demonstrate ability to draft acts in public and private form and identify practical problems faced in daily practice.
-The module comprises face-to-face workshops over three days.
+The module comprises in-person workshops over four days.
 During the workshops, there will be several practical exercises.
 Following the workshops, an assessment task will be released to be completed by a specified due date.
 The tasks relates to a number of key aspects of notarial practice that will be covered during the workshop.

 Module 2 - Principles of Notarial Practice

 This module is aimed at providing students with a theoretical background and understanding of the subjects and issues covered during the Applied Notarial Practice workshop.
 On completion of the module, students should be able to demonstrate their understanding of the theoretical bases of notarial practice in Australia, the major civil law jurisdictions and in the USA.
 This module is based on self-paced research.
 It is expected that, including preparation of an assessment task, the module will be completed in eight weeks.

 Module 3 - Introduction to Comparative Law and Private International LawThis module is aimed at providing students with an introduction to the civil law and common law legal traditions and to the resolution of conflicts of laws between those traditions.
 This module is commenced during the workshop and is concluded by self-paced research.

 On completion of the module, students should be able to demonstrate their understanding of the laws of a number of the major foreign jurisdictions and their ability to negotiate those laws in practice.
 It is expected that including the preparation of an assessment task, the module will be completed in twelve weeks from the time the assessment tasks are sent to students.